ugtrain/ugtrain/examples/README.md

 This shows the end of the memory class definition.
 Static, dynamic or pointer memory can follow.

-## Dynamic Memory Adaption
+## Dynamic Memory Adaptation

 ### [ game_binpath GameBinaryPath ]

-The absolute game binary path is used for auto-disassembly during adaption.
+The absolute game binary path is used for auto-disassembly during adaptation.
 It is optional and must end with the GameProcessName.
 Without this the AbsGamePath is assumed.
 This is only important if the GameProcessCall is configured.